ysyk2021/the-power-of-diversity-and-inclusion-in-leadership-leading-with-cultural-awareness-and-sensitivity/src/chapter-3-2.md

-Chapter 3: Creating a Framework for Diversity and Inclusion Based on Shared Values and Priorities
+Creating a Framework for Diversity and Inclusion Based on Shared Values and Priorities
 =================================================================================================

 In this chapter, we will explore the process of creating a framework for diversity and inclusion based on shared values and priorities.
 Developing a clear and well-defined framework serves as a roadmap for leaders to effectively foster diversity, promote inclusion, and embrace cultural awareness and sensitivity within their organizations.